AchimKern/poetry-managed-td/README.md

 This is a (windows only) proof of concept !
-You need to clone the repo, downloading zip won't work
+You need to fork/clone the repo, downloading zip won't work

 ### Demo repo for a poetry managed (TPM) touch designer project / component